Mrunal2148/SER516-Period4/README.md

 ## How to Run

 1. Clone the repository.
+2. Update the `.env` file with a valid `GITHUB_TOKEN`
-2. Run `docker-compose pull` to pull the images for the services.
+3. Run `docker-compose pull` to pull the images for the services.
-3. Run `docker-compose up` to start the services.
+4. Run `docker-compose up` to start the services.
-4. The backend will be available at `http://localhost:8080`.
+5. The backend will be available at `http://localhost:8080`.
-5. The frontend will be available at `http://localhost:8043`.
+6. The frontend will be available at `http://localhost:8043`.

 ## How to Test the Backend